Checking all available options...

 Property owners select O’Connor to represent them in property tax protests more often than any other firm because:

-Tax Appraisal District of Bell County’s formal and informal hearing results are displayed below:
+The Tax Appraisal District of Bell County’s formal and informal 2024 hearing results are displayed below:

-- The Tax Appraisal District of Bell County saved $41 million in property taxes overall in 2023, compared to $18 million in 2022.
-Bell County property owners protested the taxable value of 27,240 accounts in 2023.
+• The Tax Appraisal District of Bell County saved $21 million in property taxes overall in 2024.
+Bell County property owners protested the taxable value of 28,210 accounts in 2024.

 Save With O’Connor